Antoun Saadeh: Activity in exile

 He was released from prison in late May 1937.
 In November 1937, Saadeh founded the newspaper Al-Nahdhah.
 Saadeh led the party until 1938.
 Then, for the second time, he left the country to establish party branches in the Lebanese communities in South America.
-Saadeh went to Brazil and founded the newspaper "New Syria".
+Saadeh went to Brazil and founded the newspaper New Syria.
 Soon afterwards, he was arrested by the French colonial authorities and spent two months in prison.
 In 1939, at the outbreak of World War II, Saadeh moved to Argentina, where he remained until 1947.
 In Argentina, Saadeh continued his activities.
-He founded Al-Zawba'a (The storm) newspaper and wrote "The Struggle of the Intellect in Syrian Literature", which was printed in Buenos Aires.
-In 1943, Saadeh married Juliette Al-Mir and had three daughters with her.
+He founded Al-Zawba'a (The Storm) newspaper and wrote The Intellectual Conflict in Syrian Literature, which was printed in Buenos Aires.
+In 1943, Saadeh married Juliette al-Mir and had three daughters with her.
 The French colonial court sentenced him in absentia to twenty years of imprisonment.

 Return to Lebanon and execution

 Saadeh returned to Lebanon on 2 March 1947, following the country's independence from France.
 After his return, he made a revolutionary speech, upon which the authorities issued an arrest warrant in force for seven months and withdrew.
 In Lebanon, Saadeh founded the newspaper Al-Jil Al-Jadid.
-On 4 July 1949, the party declared a revolution in Lebanon in retaliation for a series of violent provocations staged by the government of Lebanon against party members.
+On 4 July 1949, the party declared a revolution in Lebanon in retaliation for a series of provocations staged by the government of Lebanon against party members.
 The revolt was suppressed and Saadeh travelled to Damascus to meet with Husni al-Za'im, the President of Syria at the time, who had previously agreed to support him.
 However, he was handed over by al-Zai'm to the Lebanese authorities.
 Saadeh and many of his followers were judged by a Lebanese military court and executed by a firing squad, including Saadeh himself.
 The capture, trial and execution happened in less than 48 hours.
 Saadeh's execution took place at the dawn of 8 July 1949.
 According to Adel Beshara, it was and still is the shortest and most secretive trial given to a political offender.

 His party continued to be active after his death.
 Saadeh's party supported the President of Lebanon Camille Chamoun during the 1958 Lebanon crisis.
 In 1961, the SSNP attempted a coup d'état against President Fuad Shihab, which failed.
 During the 1960s, party leaders were arrested, and the party was eventually splintered into separate factions.